Building a FreeBSD pf Router behind XGS-PON

 pflog_enable="YES"

-# DNS resolver (FreeBSD's built-in unbound)
+# DNS resolver (unbound from pkg)

-# DHCP server (from pkg)
+# DHCP server (from pkg) on both LAN segments

 dhcpd_enable="YES"